Ptoscanode/Udacity-Sparkify-Project/README.md

 ## Files in the Repository
-`finding_donors.ipynb`: Jupyter notebook containing the analysis of the project
+`Toscano_Paulo_Sparkify.ipynb`: Jupyter notebook containing the analysis of the project

+`Toscano_Paulo_Sparkify.ipynb`: The HTML version of the Jupyter notebook

 ## Results